 Magnetic Resonance Imaging (MRI)

 MRI is a sophisticated scanning technique allowing physicians to "see" inside the body to diagnose illness or injury.
 It can provide clear images along any body plane.
 The process doesn't use ionizing radiation, so it is safe for children and women of childbearing age.
 612-873-3674View a video about what to expect at your MRI.
+All videos are on YouTube.
 This video is available in four languages:

 The mammography department is located in the G1 Radiology area.
 Our state-of-the-art digital mammography systems uses even less radiation than the traditional film mammography and takes digital images that can be manipulated to focus on specific areas.
 We serve a multi-cultural group of patients in the community and participate in a number of special programs to ensure all women have the opportunity to have a mammogram.
 We have a new area for patients that is next to the Cancer Center.
 The waiting room is comfortable and has a flat screen television for patients while they wait.
 It makes it convenient if a patient has a questionable area on their breast, they can have an ultrasound and biopsy in one area.
 612-873-4185

 The Nuclear Medicine Department is located in the G1 Radiology Department.
 When a patient has a Nuclear Medicine study, they are injected with a radioactive tracer that tags to the organ of interest and the equipment images "abnormal areas" in the body.
 Depending on the illness it can detect brain death, pulmonary emboli, stress fractures, abnormal blood flow and cancer within the body.
 In spring 2009, we will be adding a PET/CT Big Bore scanner to the Nuclear Medicine Department.
 It is the newest imaging modality in the field of radiology.
 612-873-2764